 His debut for the senior side came on 19 August 2017 against Mauritius in the Hero Tri-Nations Cup where he scored the winning goal.

 Rise to glory

 Balwant Singh started playing for the Indian national team in 2010, which was first for the reserve side.

 This goal was also his first international goal.
-7 years forward, Balwant makes his senior side debut against Mauritius and achieves the honour of scoring a winner on his debut.
+Seven years forward, Balwant made his senior side debut against Mauritius and achieves the honour of scoring a winner on his debut.

 He also helped the Blue Tigers to a 2-0 win against Macau by scoring a brace in the Asian Cup Qualifying rounds.
 He received the FPAI Best Indian Player Award in 2013-14.